hellmarbecker/blog/_drafts/druid-29-preview-transposing-query-results-with-PIVOT-and-UNPIVOT.markdown

   FOR "region" IN ('East' AS east, 'Central' AS central))
 ```

-## select with unpivot - transpose columns to rows
+## `UNPIVOT` - transpose columns to rows

+To collect a list of column into one, transposing the columns to rows, you can use `UNPIVOT`.
+Here is a query that creates a table that you would probably prefer for further analytical processing:

 ```sql
 SELECT *